SujnanP-Spektra/My-Repo/HIAD/challenge-1.md

    | Resolution time | 20 | `20` when `AvgResolutionHours < 4`, otherwise `20 - ((AvgResolutionHours - 4) * 2)` |
    | Contract proximity | 20 | `20` when `ContractRenewalDays > 90`, otherwise `(ContractRenewalDays / 90) * 20` |

+   > **Important:** The comparisons are exactly as written.
+Satisfaction is `>=` 4.5 and contract proximity is `> 90`, and one account in the portfolio sits precisely on the satisfaction boundary at 4.50.
+Using `>` there costs that account the full 30 points and drops it a tier, and because the arithmetic is otherwise correct the defect reads as a data problem rather than an operator one.

 1. Sum the four rounded components to produce `Health Score`, between 0 and 100.

 1. Assign `Health Tier` from the total: